Éric Zemmour: Immigration and assimilation

-Zemmour has extensively promoted the Great Replacement conspiracy theory, contending that France's population will be replaced by immigrants.
+Zemmour is a proponent of the Great Replacement conspiracy theory, contending that white people in France are being replaced by Muslims.

 Interviewed in August 2021 on his views on immigration in France, Zemmour declared: "We have to stop the flow.
 I'm not just talking about the illegals; I am thinking first of legal immigration. ...
 There is a process of replacing the population from the moment there are too many immigrants who no longer assimilate.
 It's inevitable."

 A member of the French assimilationist tradition, Zemmour has strongly opposed mass immigration, and the current model of integrating immigrants which he considers to have been too lenient, for a long time.
 In November 2008, he gave an interview to the monthly Le Choc du mois where he compared immigration to a "demographic tsunami".
 In 2007 he also came out in favour of the Thierry Mariani amendment, which would require genetic tests in order to qualify for family reunification.

 At a public meeting in Lille in October 2021, Zemmour reiterated his position on migrants, calling for an end to illegal and legal immigration in France.

 Race and anti-racism issues

 Zemmour says he would like to put on trial the anti-racism of the 1980s, which he considers, along with feminism, to be a "bien-pensant cause" derived from the "milieu of French and Western pseudo-elites" that the people will not follow in the least.
 He says that it was especially after having "read Pierre-André Taguieff" who is known for his positions and work on the Nouvelle Droite and anti-racism that he "understood that anti-racist progressivism was the successor of communism, with the same totalitarian methods developed by the Comintern during the 1930s".

 According to him, anti-racism is a tactic initiated by François Mitterrand to make people forget the left's turn to economic liberalism in 1983.
 He claims that anti-racism is an ideology implemented by former leftists who had had to give up their illusions.
 With immigrants, these people had found a kind of alternative revolutionary people.